 It’s six hours to the Alabama coast from “middle earth”-Huntsville (nearly the same distance we drove regularly from Redondo Beach, California in Los Angeles County to visit my mother in Scottsdale, Arizona).
 Realizing that I’m still not happy about living in middle earth, I tried not to set my expectations too high.
 I’d spent eight years in Southern California…living two miles from the ocean enjoying near perfect weather, year round…..and….well…what could be better than that?
 I’ll tell you and reluctantly so…..

 The Alabama coast (also known to some as the Redneck Riviera)!

 What’s different about the Alabama coast?

 I love the sand.
-It’s clean, a pristine white and fine as sifted confectioner’s sugar sand…. and when you walk on it there is this soft squeaking sound with each step.
-Strange yes A squeaky-clean sand!
+It’s clean, a pristine white, and fine as sifted confectioner’s sugar kind of sand.
+And, when you walk on it there is this soft squeaking sound with each step.
+It’s squeaky-clean sand.